-For an independent transporter, bailee insurance is usually the most efficient way of covering every eventuality.
-It covers theft, veterinary bills, even the reward money offered when an animal gets lost.
+For an independent transporter, bailee insurance is usually the most efficient way of covering certain eventualities.
+According to one of such policy producers, this type of insurance provides your pet business with coverage in the event that you are legally liable for injuries or damages sustained by an animal in your care, custody, or control.
 Don’t skip the fine print, though!
 Bailee providers go to great lengths to define exclusions - conditions in which their coverage does not apply.
-For instance, it wouldn’t cover injury or death caused by sickness, disease, or natural causes.

 Here’s a list of situations for which a typical animal bailee policy would not provide coverage: